MicrosoftDocs/sdk-api/sdk-api-src/content/vsbackup/nf-vsbackup-ivssbackupcomponents-addcomponent.md

 ## -remarks

-The <b>AddComponent</b> method has meaning only if
-    the backup operation takes place in component mode.
+The <b>AddComponent</b> method has meaning only if the backup operation takes place in component mode.

-Only <a href="vssgloss_s.htm">selectable for backup
-    components</a> and nonselectable for backup components with no selectable for backup ancestors should be added to the Backup Components Document using
+Only these kinds of components should be added to the Backup Components Document using <b>AddComponent</b>.
-    <b>AddComponent</b>.
+- Components that are selectable for backup (see <a href="/windows/win32/vss/vssgloss-s">selectability for backup</a>).
+- Nonselectable-for-backup components with no selectable-for-backup ancestors.

 Nonselectable for backup components that have a selectable for backup ancestor in the hierarchy of their
     logical paths are part of a component set defined by the selectable for backup ancestor.
 These components are